InspiringGroup-Lab/Brain-on-Switch/model/README.md

 2. Model Training

 * Run `python train.py --dataset DATASET_NAME`.
 The model checkpoints and training logs will be saved in `./save/DATASET_NAME/`.

+3. Confidence Thresholds Determination

 * The binary RNN model is trained with the flow segments sliced by the sliding window.
-To test the accuracy with the intermediate results aggregation, run `python aggregator.py --dataset= DATASET_NAME`.
-The results will also be saved in `./save/DATASET_NAME/`.
+* By running `python aggregator.py --dataset= DATASET_NAME`, we perform binary RNN inference with the intermediate results aggregation mechanism.
+The CDF of packet confidence will be saved in `./save/DATASET_NAME/`, which can be used to determine the confidence thresholds for analysis escalation.

 # Convert Binary RNN Model into Feed Forward Tables